tayyabmujahid/tayyabmujahid.github.io/content/posts/2023-04-03-Kubernetes_Fundmentals.md

   - A node is a VM or a physical computer that serves as a worker machine in a Kubernetes cluster.

+    - Each node has a **Kubelet**- agent for managing the node and communicating(uses [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/)) with control plane
+    - also has a container runtime for handling container operations
+      - containerd
+      - CRI-O

   - applications run on worker nodes

   - their behavior is completely controlled by the control plane

     ![Kubernetes Architecture](/images/9-Kubernetesarchitecture.png)

-  - **The nodes communicate with the control plane using the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/)**,
+  - **The kubelet in nodes communicate with the control plane using the [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/)**,

 #### Services on <u>Control Plane</u> nodes